What KDP Really Checks During EPUB Validation (And Why It Matters)

 The Bottom Line

 KDP validation isn't designed to torture you.
 It protects readers from broken books.
+And it's lenient by design to encourage authors to publish.

 Need a KDP formatting service that fixes validation issues?